-Built in 1772, in the middle of what was then a 200-acre farm, the historic Clarke House is in outward appearance simply a white clapboard farm house, but this historic building is central to the Battle of Princeton, fought on January 3rd, 1777, between the Continental Army under the command of General George Washington and British Crown forces.
+Built in 1772, in the middle of what was then a 200-acre farm, the historic Clarke House is in outward appearance simply a white clapboard farm house This historic building is central to the Battle of Princeton, fought on January 3rd, 1777, between the Continental Army under the command of General George Washington and British Crown forces.

-The Clarke House is the only remaining structure from the time of the pivotal victory that set our Revolution on the road to success, and the heritage and meaning of our struggle for independence is within its walls.
-After nearly 250 years, though, the wooden house is showing signs of deterioration, especially near windows and doors, and most recently in the foundation.
+The historic Clarke House is the only remaining structure from the time of the pivotal victory that set our Revolution on the road to success, and the heritage and meaning of our struggle for independence is within its walls.
+After nearly 250 years, age and weather have taken a toll; the wooden house is showing signs of deterioration, especially walls, near windows and doors, and most recently in the foundation.

 Because of its inherent historic significance and because it houses exhibits critical to interpreting the history of the battle for the benefit of visitors, preserving this house is among the highest priorities for the Princeton Battlefield Society.
 We need stewards and caretakers to join us.